 Three specimens shall be tested for each different exposed surface of the product evaluated and applied.
-Condition of retest is described in subsection 8.3.
+Condition of retest is described in paragraph 8.3.

-- 7.2.1 The specimens shall be 155 + 0 5 mm wide by 800 + 0 5 mm long, and shall be representative of the product. - 7.2.2 Specimen thickness: materials and composites of normal thickness 50 mm or less shall be tested using their full thickness.
-For materials and composites of normal thickness greater than 50 mm, the required specimens shall be obtained by cutting away the unexposed face to reduce the thickness to 50 + 0 3 mm.
+- 7.2.1 The specimens shall measure from 150 mm to 155 mm wide and from 795 mm to 800 mm long, and shall be representative of the product. - 7.2.2 Specimen thickness: materials and composites of normal thickness 50 mm or less shall be tested using their full thickness.
+For materials and composites of normal thickness greater than 50 mm, the required specimens shall be obtained by cutting away the unexposed face to reduce the thickness between 47 mm and 50 mm.